-It may not have registered with the average man in the street but the British High Court’s ruling last week on Friday 13th October 2017, rang bells throughout Africa and farther afield too.
+It may not have registered too much on the London streets, but the British High Court’s ruling last week on Friday 13th October 2017, rang bells throughout Africa.

 The headline in the Lusaka Times was ‘Zambian villagers win right to sue Vedanta in English Courts’.
 What those villagers (1826 of them) were fighting for was the right to have the case that their livelihoods had been destroyed by pollution heard – not in Lusaka, but in London.

-Vedanta says, of course, that it will challenge the ruling and take its case to the Supreme Court.
-They have little choice, because the judgment, and precedent it sets, will require every boardroom in the mining industry to consider back of fag-packet calculations as to their liabilities.
+Vedanta says it will challenge the ruling and take its case to the Supreme Court.
+They have little choice, because the judgment, and the precedent it sets, will require all boardrooms in the mining industry to consider back of fag-packet calculations as to their liabilities.

 At the heart of the matter is the issue of jurisdiction.
 Mining companies have long resisted claims from locals in the countries in which they mine, knowing that the wheels of African justice grind slow.
 Those in African countries who complain of the effects of pollution in their daily lives are often said to feel ambivalent, knowing that the company who might be poisoning them is also the same entity giving much needed jobs.
 Lack of experience and knowledge of prevailing higher standards elsewhere holds the locals back from excessive complaints.
 A sometimes unhealthy relationship between leaders in such countries and mining companies (who are sometimes more powerful than sovereign states) does not help either.